PawelKinczyk/TensorFlow-Neural-network-on-HAM100-dataset/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 ## Summary

- Learning neural network on different numbers of pictures in each class is bad because your neural network learn to predict only one class.
+ Learning neural network on different numbers of pictures in each class(like class 1 =8000 images and other 6 classes ~100 images each) is bad because your neural network learn to predict only one class.
 It leads to wrong evaluate metrics.
 In other way if you create a lot new pictures from "Data generator" you increase learning time.
 Maybe if you create more epoch you can get more accurate model.
 But as i see the validation accuracy decreas by second epoch.

  Summary of summary, now: